We've got answers

 What types of addiction does CleanSlate treat?

 We treat addiction to opioids – like Percocet, Vicodin, OxyContin, and heroin.
 Opioids are often prescribed as painkillers and tranquilizers.
-We also treat alcohol dependency, and other addictions like cocaine, benzodiazepines and/or tobacco.
-Additionally, many of our patients have co-occurring disorders, meaning that they are struggling with more than one addiction at once.
-At CleanSlate, we treat each of these dependencies effectively, and create a treatment plan that is perfectly designed to your unique needs.
+We also treat alcohol dependency, and co-occurring disorders (meaning they are struggling with more than one addiction at once) like cocaine, benzodiazepines and/or tobacco.
+At CleanSlate, we treat each of these dependencies effectively, and create a treatment plan that is perfectly designed to your unique needs

 Is CleanSlate taking new patients?